A trust can be a helpful tool for passing assets to your descendants and can also help your grandchildren meet their goals.

 Establishing a trust

-Administratively, trusts can be fairly simple to set up, but they require careful thinking about what you’d like them to accomplish, says Sowell.
-Plus, gift trusts are typically created as irrevocable trusts – once you’ve established them, you typically can’t change your mind and reclaim your money.
+Trusts require careful thinking about what you’d like them to accomplish, says Sowell.
+Trusts established during your lifetime to transfer funds to family members are typically created as irrevocable trusts — once you’ve established them, you typically can’t change your mind and reclaim your money.

-Since grandchildren’s trusts are legal structures, you’ll work with an attorney to establish them.
-However, you may also want to discuss planning and investment options with your contacts at Wells Fargo Private Bank before you finalize your plans, Sowell says.
+Since trusts for grandchildren are legal structures, you’ll work with an attorney to establish them.
+However, you may also want to discuss wealth planning and investment options with your contacts at Wells Fargo Private Bank before you finalize your plans, Sowell says.

 Selecting a trustee also requires thoughtful analysis.
-The trustee is the individual or entity that will be responsible for approving distributions from the trust.
-In addition, trusts also require a fair amount of administration and record keeping, and the trustee is responsible for those tasks as well.
-Although you can name a family member as trustee, it can sometimes be simpler to work with an objective third party, Sowell notes.
+The trustee is the individual or entity that is typically responsible for approving distributions from the trust.
+In addition, trusts also require recordkeeping and reporting, and the trustee is responsible for those tasks as well.
+Although you may be able to name a family member as trustee, it can sometimes be beneficial to work with an objective third party, Sowell notes.

 Choose the right trust option

 1. A family pot trust for all of your descendants.
-If you have a large family and want to give discretion to your trustee for distribution of assets, a family pot trust may work for your needs.
-With a pot trust, you set up a single trust, and your trustee can decide when and how much money to distribute from that single pot of money to each of your grandchildren or other descendants based on a specific standard or desired objective written into the trust.
-The pot trust may specify that all of the beneficiaries be treated equally, or may allow the trustee to make unequal distributions among the beneficiaries based on their individual needs.
+With a pot trust, a single trust is established for all of the trust beneficiaries.
+The terms of the trust then may give discretion to your trustee to determine when and how much money to distribute from that single pot of money to each of your grandchildren or other descendants (if they are beneficiaries as well) based on a specific standard or desired objective written into the trust.
+The pot trust may specify that all of the beneficiaries be treated equally, or it may allow the trustee to make unequal distributions among the beneficiaries based on their individual needs.
 You can also use a pot trust to leave a continuing financial legacy for multiple generations of your family.
-Depending on the size of your family, however, the trust may have many beneficiaries which may place the trustee in a difficult position when making unequal distribution decisions.

 2. Individual trusts for each grandchild.
-If you’re leaving assets to just one or a few grandchildren, establishing individual trusts for each may be a good option.
-Most grandparents choose to put equal amounts of money into each grandchild’s individual trust.
+Many grandparents choose to create separate trusts for each grandchild and put equal amounts of money into each grandchild’s individual trust.
 The trustee can then decide when and how much money to distribute to each grandchild from their individual trust based on the standards written into the trust.
-If you have many grandchildren, keep in mind that establishing individual trusts could increase the amount of trust administration and costs.

 Give instructions and set stipulations